Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Continuous Dynamic VHGR

 Other methods inject lightweight attention and correlation blocks into the spatial encoder.
-CorrNet~\cite{CorrNet} adds parallel correlation and identification modules after each 2DCNN stage to model inter‐frame trajectories and highlight informative regions; CorrNet+~\cite{corrnetplus_hu2024corrnetsignlanguagerecognition} further replaces its correlation operator with a more efficient variant and inserts an attention layer.
-SEN‐CSLR~\cite{SEN-CSLR} introduces self‐emphasizing spatial (SSEN) and temporal (TSEN) modules to reweight feature maps and keyframes with minimal overhead.
-Convolutional Transformer Fusion Blocks (CTFB)~\cite{CTFB_Hampiholi} fuse intermediate features across 3DCNN branches to enhance cross‐modal integration.
+CorrNet~\citep{CorrNet} adds parallel correlation and identification modules after each 2DCNN stage to model inter‐frame trajectories and highlight informative regions; CorrNet+~\citep{corrnetplus_hu2024corrnetsignlanguagerecognition} further replaces its correlation operator with a more efficient variant and inserts an attention layer.
+SEN‐CSLR~\citep{SEN-CSLR} introduces self‐emphasizing spatial (SSEN) and temporal (TSEN) modules to reweight feature maps and keyframes with minimal overhead.
+STNet \citep{STNet-wang2025continuous} applied frame-wise loss to the 2DCNN backbone output to enhance feature extraction and inserted multiple Spatial Resonance Modules to facilitate inter-frame modeling.

+Many recent approaches replace 2DCNNs with transformer-based or hybrid CNN/attention modules.
+CLIP-SLA variants~\citep{CLIP_SLA_alyami2025clip_CSLR_2025} use a frozen CLIP visual encoder with LoRA or MLP adapters and an auxiliary classifier for early supervision.
+Swin-MSTP \citep{SWIN_MSTP_Neurocomputing_2025_CSLR} combines a Swin transformer with an MS-TCN using TLP and dilated convolutions, followed by a BiLSTM for global context.